Escutcheon (heraldry): Lozenge

 In English heraldry, the lozenge has been used by women since the 13th century for the display of their coats of arms instead of the escutcheon or shield, which are associated with warfare.
 In this case the lozenge is shown without crest or helm.
 For the practical purpose of categorisation the lozenge may be treated as a variety of heraldic escutcheon.

-Traditionally, very limited categories of females have been able to display their own arms, for example a female monarch—who uses an escutcheon as a military commander, not a lozenge—and suo jure peeresses, who may display their own arms alone on a lozenge even if married.
+Traditionally, very limited categories of women would have been able to display their own arms, for example a female monarch—who uses an escutcheon as a military commander, not a lozenge—and suo jure peeresses, who may display their own arms alone on a lozenge even if married.

-In general a female was represented by her paternal arms impaled by the arms of her husband on an escutcheon as a form of marshalling.
+In general a woman was represented by her paternal arms impaled by the arms of her husband on an escutcheon as a form of marshalling.

 In modern Canadian heraldry, and certain other modern heraldic jurisdictions, women may be granted their own arms and display these on an escutcheon.

 Life peeresses in England display their arms on a lozenge.

 An oval or cartouche is occasionally also used instead of the lozenge for armigerous women.

 As a result of rulings of the English Kings of Arms dated 7 April 1995 and 6 November 1997, married women in England, Northern Ireland and Wales and in other countries recognising the jurisdiction of the College of Arms in London (such as New Zealand) also have the option of using their husband's arms alone, marked with a small lozenge as a difference to show that the arms are displayed for the wife and not the husband; or of using their own personal arms alone, marked with a small shield as a brisure for the same reason.

 Divorced women may theoretically until remarriage use their ex-husband's arms differenced with a mascle.

 Widowed women normally display a lozenge-shaped shield impaled, unless they are heraldic heiresses, in which case they display a lozenge-shaped shield with the unaltered escutcheon of pretence in the centre.
 Women in same-sex marriages may use a shield or banner to combine arms, but can use only a lozenge or banner when one of the spouses dies.